acadonis/Project-2/README.md

 With the design agreed, we moved onto the technical implementation of the project.

-Our underlying soltuion used axios to handle our requests, and the React setState method to render the DOM.
+Our underlying solution used axios to handle our requests, and the React setState method to render the DOM.
 Using a React component based structure, with both classical and functional components, allowed us to reuse components such as the Navbar where possible, and minimise duplication of code.

 Using react-router allowed for a clearly structured app.js, with the url paths allowing navigation by way of the unique ingredient names or drink ids drawn from the API.
 For example, the ingredients search routing from the main page follows the below routing: